 This lead to commissions for Dog and Cat Trump cards and then Dog Bingo.
 Polly always has stories and illustrations in progress and has undertaken many commissions, for example - children's birthday portraits with favourite animals, also cards and T-shirts.
 Polly has worked at the Gallery for many years.

-JASON McEWAN-McGHIE Gallery Assistant
+JASON McEWAN-McGHIE Gallery Representative

 Jason studied Fashion Design and has a BA(Hons) from the Surrey Institute, Epsom, before finalising his studies with an MA in Fashion Design at Central St Martins, London, graduating in 2001.
 He has since worked for a leading retail brand as Senior Designer from his internship in 1999 up until 2020.